Denis Shapovalov: 2020: First major quarter-final, top 10

 In the abbreviated year's final swing, Shapovalov took on four last indoor tournaments in Europe to close out his season.
 Among them, he found his best success at his first venture, the St. Petersburg Open.
-The second seed reached the semifinals without dropping a set and passed through Viktor Troicki, Ilya Ivashka, and Stan Wawrinka before he lost to eventual champion Andrey Rublev in three sets.
+The second seed reached the semi-finals without dropping a set and passed through Viktor Troicki, Ilya Ivashka, and Stan Wawrinka before he lost to eventual champion Andrey Rublev in three sets.
 Next, just three weeks after their prior encounter, Shapovalov faced a rematch against Simon at the Bett1Hulks Championship in his first match at the tournament, but the third seed lost this time after a poor serving performance that included thirteen double faults.
 Shapovalov ended the season with two more first-match losses, with the first at the Vienna Open to Jurij Rodionov in straight sets, and the second at the Sofia Open to Radu Albot in straight sets as well, despite being the top seed, a first for him in his career at a tournament.
 Throughout the final run of tournaments to close out the year, Shapovalov was bidding to cement a position among the lineup for the 2020 ATP Finals, but the three consecutive early defeats ultimately kept him as an alternate for the field.
 He ended the year ranked No. 12.